just4jc/Robocars/README.md

 The main goal of this project is to focus on the learning experience as a whole.
 The objective is to make and race pro-level autonomous car on a budget.
 That means it's smaller than the regular car (from go-kart size, down to 1/16th scale) and can be used indoors.

 But just because it's small and cheap doesn't mean that it can't run real autonomous car software on them.
+As a matter of fact, both the Robocar and the real autonomous driving cars like the Google Waymo, Tesla, etc  are both on the kind of thesame continuum.
+They both use thesame technology, from Tensorflow to OpenCV to sensors and the cloud.
+But the cost of the robocar is roughly $200 while that of Google Waymo? $150,000?

 [![Compare](https://github.com/udohsolomon/Robocars/blob/master/Images/Robocar_compare.PNG)]()

+**Why do we do this?** We do this because we always do things they don't do.
+We crash all the time and that helps us to iterate really fast and nobody gets hurt.
+Secondary, we race wheel-to-wheel and that is something no autonomous driving car manufacturers does.
+We race wheel-to-wheel every weekend.
+This is how some of the best automobile makers innovate.
+They race wheel-to-wheel.

 Rather than doing all processing on-board, this DIY Robocar tends to transmit the data from its on-board sensors (cameras, sonar, lidar, radar, GPS or whatever else I have) via Wifi to a laptop that runs pro-grade AI and robotics software, including TensorFlow, ROS and the rest of the Udacity Self-Driving Car nanodegree toolchain.